Canonicalization | SEO Tutorials class – 15

 This tells search engines that (http://example.com/page) is the preferred version of the content, regardless of any URL parameters that might be added.

-If you have similar content on multiple pages of your website, you should choose one page as the preferred version and use canonical tags to point to it from the other pages.
-For example, if you have a product page with different color options, you might have multiple pages with URLs like (http://example.com/product/red) and (http://example.com/product/blue.)
+If you have similar content on multiple website pages, choose one page as the preferred version and use canonical tags to point to it from the other pages.
+For example, if you have a product page with different color options, you might have multiple URLs like (http://example.com/product/red) and (http://example.com/product/blue.)
 In this case, you should choose one page as the preferred version and use canonical tags to point to it from the other pages.<link rel=”canonical” href=”http://example.com/product/red” />

 This tells search engines that (http://example.com/product/red) is the preferred version of the content, and the other pages should be considered duplicates.